Filing Bankruptcy on Your Doctor

 Filing bankruptcy does wipe out medical debt.
 When filing a petition, the debtor is required to list all debts and creditors, this includes medical debt and doctors.
 A Chapter 7 bankruptcy permits unsecured debts, such as medical bills, to be discharged.
+Except in cases of fraud and preferential payments, a Chapter 7 requires no repayment of debts.
+Those whose income is too high to file Chapter 7 or are disqualified in some other way may still utilize a Chapter 13 bankruptcy to deal with medical debts.
+This Chapter of Bankruptcy reorganizes your debts into a 3-5 year payment plan tailored to fit your income and budget.

 A legitimate and common concern is the possibility of a person losing a doctor if they file bankruptcy to discharge medical debt owed.
+This would only make logical sense that a doctor (your doctor) would not want to see you if you have discharged his fees in a bankruptcy.
+However, that is not always the case.

 In an emergency medical situation, regardless of insurance status or the ability to pay, everyone is entitled to initial treatment.
 A federal law called the Emergency Medical Treatment and Labor Act states that anyone who seeks medical attention at emergency department shall be stabilized and treated.
+Whether you are on the verge of bankruptcy or have already filed, you will not be denied emergency services.

 Can your medical treatment be terminated if you file bankruptcy on your doctor?
 If you owe your doctor money, and you are required to list that debt in a bankruptcy, you may not necessarily have to find a new physician.
-One recommendation would be to contact the doctor before filing bankruptcy.
+One recommendation would be to contact the doctor before filing bankruptcy in Las Vegas.
 It would be appropriate to discuss your intent to file bankruptcy with the doctor to explain your situation.
 A payment arrangement could possibly be worked out with the doctor’s office, even though the money owed would be listed and erased in bankruptcy.